The core principle

 You declare that you are ready to give help by submitting an Intent — specifying a currency (RUB or USDT) and an amount.
 Think of it as raising your hand and saying “I can transfer this much to someone who needs it.”Use

-/intent in the bot or tap Give Help on the keyboard.Guider reviews and approves
+/intent in the bot or tap Give Help on the keyboard.2

 Your Intent is sent to your Guider — an experienced participant who supervises your group.
 The Guider checks that the Intent is valid and approves it.
 Until approved, no Orders are created from your Intent.